Generalized Heisenberg Dynamics Revisited: Introduction

-Furthermore, this generalized matrix mechanics exhibits similarities to Nambu mechanics (Nambu dynamics) and can be regarded as a quantum version of Nambu mechanics.
+Furthermore, in Refs.~\cite{YK3,YK4}, the framework was extended to include several counterparts of the Hamiltonian, and hence this generalized matrix mechanics exhibits similarities to Nambu mechanics (Nambu dynamics) and can be regarded as a quantum version of Nambu mechanics.
 Here, Nambu mechanics is a generalization of Hamiltonian dynamics through the extension of phase space based on the Liouville theorem~\cite{Nambu} (see Figure 1).
 Specifically, in Ref.~\cite{YK3}, the relationship between Nambu mechanics based on canonical triplets and the dynamics involving extended matrices with three indices is discussed from the viewpoint of the correspondence principle.
 However, this analysis is somewhat ad hoc and remains insufficient.
 Moreover, it is unclear whether a similar correspondence holds in the general case of dynamics involving extended matrices with $n$ indices.
-In Ref.~\cite{YK4}, the theoretical formulation of dynamics based on extended matrices with $n$ indices was explored, but explicit expressions of frequency-related equations in terms of the eigenvalues of the Hamiltonians were not provided.
+In Ref.~\cite{YK4}, the theoretical formulation of dynamics based on extended matrices with $n$ indices was explored, but explicit expressions of frequency-related equations in terms of the eigenvalues of the Hamiltonians were not provided in a definite form such that they possess those classical counterparts.
 In other words, further clarification of the theoretical structure of dynamics based on extended matrices with $n$ indices remains an open problem.

 In this study, we address the question: ``What kind of theoretical structure emerges when the correspondence principle is applied to Nambu mechanics?''.
 Answering this question is of considerable physical significance.
 This is because such an investigation can shed light on the `quantum' or discrete version of the Nambu bracket, namely the quantum analogue of the Jacobian, potentially leading to a formulation of quantum theory for extended objects\footnote{ See Refs.~\cite{H&M,Yoneya} for a comprehensive review of some aspects of Nambu mechanics and its applications in string/M-theory.}.
 Furthermore, obtaining more concrete expressions for frequencies is expected to provide a clearer understanding of the underlying theoretical structure of an extended mechanics.